HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Introduction

 Sequence models~\cite{vaswani2017attention,hochreiter1997long}, such as recurrent neural networks (RNNs) and Transformers, are a natural choice for trajectory representation due to their ability to process temporally ordered data.
 However, they exhibit inherent limitations when representing hierarchical semantics of trajectory data.
 Specifically, these models often operate at a single temporal granularity: they either overemphasize point-level nuances, making them susceptible to noise, or focus too heavily on coarse trajectory-level summaries and thus oversimplify critical details.
 This single-scale bias in sequential models prevents them from integrating complementary information across abstraction levels and inhibits explicit semantic interactions between local (point-level), intermediate (segment-level), and global (trajectory-level) representations, making it challenging for sequence models to capture long-term dependencies while maintaining the detailed local nuances.
+Besides, different from uniformly sampled time series data without spatial topology, trajectories are more capricious due to their irregular, geometry-aware, and network-constrained characteristics.